next-level-dev-pl/smart-route/README.md

 ## About

-This is a project of a users' public transport routes.
-As a [Next Level Dev](https://discord.com/invite/gTCCHagd9a) community (🇵🇱) we want to improve our programming skills by conducting such project.
+This is a project of public transport routes for users.
+As a [Next Level Dev](https://discord.com/invite/gTCCHagd9a) community (🇵🇱) we want to improve our programming skills by running such a project.

 ## General assumptions

 Currently we decided to use such technologies:

-- Java/Kotlin
+- Java/Kotlin,
-- Spring
+- Spring.

 If you want to contribute you are welcome to do so!
 Of course we are not limited to use only above mentioned technologies.
 It is welcomed to add there CI/CD tools, frontend, Docker and so on!